jshim2705/Nature-Adventure-Learning/README.md

 Educational Social Impact

 ## Key elements (what we built)
-An informative website + Unity Game for users to play
+An informative website + Unity Game linked to the website for users to play

 ## Inspiration